M-ilan/Snake-game/README.md

 # Snake-game

-Currently working on a game of Snake in Python
+A game of snake/caterpillar made in Python